mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/brush_tips.rst

 Default
     This is the ultimate generic type.
-The fade parameter produces the below results.
+The Fade parameter produces the below results.
 Of the three auto brushes, this is the fastest.

     .. image:: /images/brushes/Krita_29_brushengine_brushtips_default.png